While every retailer enters 2020 with a specific set of priorities and challenges, Miller Zell has been hearing six on a regular basis.

 This year, our clients are implementing digital retail solutions that will optimize the customer experience, support associates and eliminate friction along the path to purchase.
 Now their digital will be strategic and purposeful and part of an innovative and comprehensive approach to presenting their brands at their aspirational best.

 As previously noted, all generations still frequent brick-and-mortar stores, and many even prefer it.
 They like to see and touch products.
 They like to be surprised into an impulse buy.

-In other words, merchandizing still matters.
-The best retailers in 2020 know exceptional merchandizing and category expansion is a good way to differentiate your stores from your competitors.
+In other words, merchandising still matters.
+The best retailers in 2020 know exceptional merchandising and category expansion is a good way to differentiate your stores from your competitors.

 For example, a big-box retailer or grocery store might partner with a pet groomer or clinic because so many of their customers own pets.
 Or a pharmacy might partner with a weight loss company, such as Walgreens and Jenny Craig.
 Or a cell phone retailer might partner with a parental controls app.

 The idea is to differentiate the store without overstretching into something that won’t connect with customers.